fabianjkrueger/mlops_zoomcamp_project/README.md

 - Download the dataset from Kaggle using `kagglehub` to cache
 - Copy the files to `data/raw/` in your project directory
 - Print the final location of the downloaded files

+## Training the Model

+This course is about machine learning **operations**, *not* machine learning engineering.
+The goal here is not to build the best model, but to build the infrastructure around it.
+Here, I will just train a very simple model without any hyperparameter tuning or fluff, because I just need **any** model.

+Still, some exploratory data analysis is needed to even understand what I can train in the first place.
+This is done in `notebooks/exploratory_data_analysis.ipynb`.